Dating, stammering & disclosing

-Two images, one of a woman sitting in a restaurant, and the other of a man's hand looking at a dating app on a mobile phone
+A woman sitting in a restaurant and a close up of a hand using a mobile phone

-Dating can be scary, with thoughts like 'Will I make a good first impression?' and 'Will my date like me?' being common for everyone.
-If you stammer, however, there can be extra worries of how the other person will react if we block, repeat, jerk our heads, look away, etc. And should we mention or disclose our stammers?
-If so, when's the best time to do it?
+Dating can be scary.
+'Will I make a good first impression?' and 'Will my date like me?' are common worries for everyone.
+If you stammer, however, there can be extra anxiety around how the other person might react if we block, repeat sounds, jerk our heads, etc. Also, should we mention our stammers and if so, when's the best time to do it?
 Nightmare.

 Falcore: